 It is tempting on occasion to use a one-tail test because of the sample evidence.
 For example, the accountant might look at the sample evidence above and decide that the franchise operation can only have true sales less than or equal to 5000.
-Therefore she uses a one-tail test.
+Therefore a one-tail test is used.
 This is a dangerous practice, since the sample evidence is being used to help formulate the hypothesis, which is then tested on that same evidence.
-This is going round in circles; the hypothesis should be chosen independently of the evidence which is then used to test it.
-Presumably the accountant would also use a one-tail test (with $H_1$ : $\mu > 5000$ as the alternative hypothesis) if she noticed that the sample mean were above the hypothesised value.
-In effect therefore she would be using the 10% significance level, not the 5% level, since there would be 5% in each tail of the distribution.
-She would make a Type I error on 10% of all occasions rather than 5%.
+This is going round in circles; the hypothesis should be chosen independently of the evidence, which is then used to test it.
+Presumably the accountant would also use a one-tail test (with H1: μ > 5000 as the alternative hypothesis) if it was noticed that the sample mean were above the hypothesised value.
+In effect therefore the 10% significance level would be used, not the 5% level, since there would be 5% in each tail of the distribution.
+A Type I error would be made on 10% of all occasions rather than 5%.

-It is acceptable to use a one-tail test when you have independent information about what the alternative hypothesis should be, or you are not concerned about one side of the distribution (like the investor) and can effectively add that in to the null hypothesis.
+It is acceptable to use a one-tail test when you have independent information about what the alternative hypothesis should be, or you are not concerned about one side of the distribution (such as the investor) and can effectively add that into the null hypothesis.
 Otherwise, it is safer to use a two-tail test.

 - (a) Two political parties are debating crime figures.
 One party says that crime has increased compared to the previous year.
 The other party says it has not.
-Write down the null and alternative hypotheses. - (b) Explain the two types of error that could be made in this example and the possible costs of each type of error.

-- (a) We test the hypothesis $H_0$ : $\mu = 100$ against $H_1$ : $\mu > 100$ by rejecting $H_0$ if our sample mean is greater than 108.
-If in fact $\bar{x} \sim N(100, 900/25)$ , what is the probability of making a Type I error? - (b) If we wanted a 5% Type I error probability, what decision rule should we adopt? - (c) If we knew that $\mu$ could only take on the values 100 (under $H_0$ ) or 112 (under $H_1$ ) what would be the Type II error probability using the decision rule in part (a)?
+Write down the null and alternative hypotheses. - (b) Explain the two types of error that could be made in this example and the possible costs of each type of error. - (a) We test the hypothesis H_0 : $\mu = 100$ against H_1 : $\mu > 100$ by rejecting H_0 if our sample mean is greater than 108.
+If in fact $\bar{x} \sim N(100, 900/25)$, what is the probability of making a Type I error? - (b) If we wanted a 5% Type I error probability, what decision rule should we adopt? - (c) If we knew that μ could only take on the values 100 (under H0) or 112 (under H1) what would be the Type II error probability using the decision rule in part (a)?

-Test the hypothesis $H_0$ : $\mu = 500$ versus $H_1$ : $\mu \neq 500$ using the evidence $\bar{x} = 530$ , s = 90 from a sample of size n = 30.
+Test the hypothesis H_0 : $\mu = 500$ versus H_1 : $\mu \neq 500$ using the evidence $\bar{x} = 530$, s = 90 from a sample of size n = 30.